nrfconnect/ncs-door-lock-and-access-control/docs/other_addons.rst

 Aliro add-ons
 *************

-|APP_NAME| utilizes the Aliro stack add-on to implement the Aliro protocol.
+The |APP_NAME| utilizes the Aliro stack add-on to implement the Aliro protocol.
 The Aliro stack is included as a private module, which means it has restricted access.
 Additionally, it must be configured as a Zephyr module.

-See the following diagram for deployment of software components used by |APP_NAME|:
+See the following diagram for deployment of software components used by the |APP_NAME|:

 .. figure:: /images/aliro-add-ons.svg
    :scale: 100%